 "BVI method" performance, i.e., excluding the initial sales charge.
 Past performance is no guide to future results.
-As of: September 30, 2022

 Special notes

 Consideration of sustainability risks and the principal adverse impacts on sustainability factors

 When making investment decisions, the Company takes into account not only the usual financial data but also sustainability risks and principal adverse impacts (PAI) on sustainability factors.